bahrus/custom-enhancements/README.md

 It doesn't seem to me that any of these concerns would "block" the platform from doing its thing, so this proposal opts to empower the developer to take these risks.

-## How do I, or my users, access my class instance?
+## How do I, or my users, access my class instance, and/or public properties / methods therein?

 In lots of ways, which we will describe below.
 We want to make this as convenient for all parties as possible, which we will get into later.
 But since we stipulated "isolated", we did not specify where or how.
+Chillax!

+> [!NOTE]
+> Adding public properties and methods to the class instance will *not* be accessible directly from the top level of the element being enhanced.

-## A note about naming, part II
+## A note about naming, part I

 Why ElementEnhancement and not (Custom)Attribute?
-This proposal "breaks" if we change it to that name, and the good news is there are some viable, interesting proposals, linked above, which take that approach.
-I think this naming convention, which may take a little bit of getting used to, based on current parlance, aligns much better with the ultimate goal of this proposal.
+This proposal "breaks" if we change it to that name, and the good news is there are some viable, interesting proposals, linked to above, which take that approach.
+I think this naming convention, which may take a little bit of getting used to based on current parlance, aligns much better with the ultimate goal of this proposal.
 This proposal sees custom attributes as a means to an end, just as "custom tag name" is a means to a more abstract end:  A custom (HTML) Element.

 Also, a single element enhancement can "own" multiple attributes (for enhancements that are particularly semantic in nature).

 So why not use the customElements' registry, why come up with a new registry, customEnhancements?
-This point was also raised, quite respectfully, at the face to face,  and seems to me like it may have some merit, and I suspect "under the hood" might make a tremendous amount of sense.
-But from a developer point of view, it seems strange to use the  "customElements" object to attach (connect?) things onto built in elements, so I wonder if the "under the hood" considerations could be camouflaged, in the name of clarity?
+This point was raised, quite respectfully, at the face to face,  and seems to me like it may have some merit, and I suspect "under the hood" might make a tremendous amount of sense.
+But from a developer point of view, it seems strange to use the  "customElements" object to add edhancements to built-in elements, so I wonder if the "under the hood" considerations could be camouflaged, in the name of clarity?
 I again eagerly await the formal proposal from the WebKit team(?) where this is spelled out.

 The bottom line is I don't think the slight differences with custom elements make this proposal any more complex than defining a custom element.

 > [!NOTE]
 > I agree 100% with others that scoped registry being fully settled before some combination of these proposals get rolled out into production would appear to be the wise course of action.
 Now that Safari has rolled out scoped registries, this proposal is incorporating the concepts.

 ## ElementEnhancement API Shape